“The City of God” by Saint Augustine.

 2018 May: “The Fellowship of the Ring” by J. R. R. Tolkien (listened to it on CD while driving across the country).
 Yes, it’s still great.
 Now that I’ve studied Irish and Icelandic myths, I see some influences.
 It adds an extra layer of enjoyment of the epic.

-“The Hero with a Thousand Faces” by Joseph Campbell (Everyone who likes seeing deeper meaning in stories should read at least Part I of this book)
+“The Hero with a Thousand Faces” by Joseph Campbell.
+Everyone who likes seeing deeper meaning in stories should read at least Part I of this book.
+An excellent work, that I still find myself thinking about years later (it’s April 2020 as I wrote this last sentence).

 “Pearls on the Road” by Stephan Pastis (Darker than his earlier comics.
 Some of his comments make me wish I could take what I’ve experienced and pour it directly into his soul.
 He sounds a little like the guy in Groundhog Day just before he hits rock bottom.)